We're Parents

 Do Lactation Recipes Work?

-One of the things I hear most from friends who reach out to me about breastfeeding is that they are scared they won’t produce enough milk.
+One of the things I hear most from people who reach out to me about breastfeeding is that they are scared they won’t produce enough milk.
 And my answer is always, “it’s very rare that a mom actually have production issues, however, you can take precautions and be proactive in helping your supply.”
 I’ve been working to create some great, easy recipes to share so moms have great options when they need them.

 So how can this recipe help with lactation?